systemd-stub, sd-stub, linuxx64.efi.stub, linuxia32.efi.stub, linuxaa64.efi.stub — A simple UEFI kernel boot stub

 command line by passing one as invocation parameters to the EFI binary are ignored.
 Thus, in order to

-allow overriding the kernel command line, either disable UEFI SecureBoot, or don't include a kernel
+allow overriding the kernel command line, either disable UEFI SecureBoot, or do not include a kernel

 command line PE section in the kernel image file.
 If a command line is accepted via EFI invocation